 Monsanto’s chief technology officer Robb Fraley says the company is taking a three-fold approach.
 “First, we have to work with the states to stop the use of unregistered products [older dicamba formulations]; second, we will continue our successful training programs to reinforce proper application methods; and third, we need to work with farmers and applicators so they can identify the weather conditions that contribute to drift and temperature inversions.”

 Both Monsanto and BASF have expressed concern about illegal applications of older, more volatile dicamba formulations that could have contributed to damaged acres this season.
 “In a year with corn and wheat acres way down, the use of older products should be reduced and we’re hearing they’re up,” Fraley says.
-“Because of lack of record keeping it’s hard to pin down exactly how many generic formulations were sold—it’s something we’re working with regulators on.”
+“Because of a lack of record keeping it’s hard to pin down exactly how many generic formulations were sold—it’s something we’re working with regulators on.”

 University scientists want more information.
 “It wouldn’t surprise me if there’s been some generic applications [causing damage], but I work mostly with commercial applicators who keep records and used legal formulations,” Bradley says.
 “Last season I was told repeatedly it was older formulations [causing issues] and we wouldn’t see this with newer formulations.
 We can’t blame generics and ignore other problems like volatility and drift of new products.”